Skip to Main Content

 Rates of Irreversible Complications

-• Manual resection – outcomes dependent on surgeon skill level
+• Manual or robotic-assisted resection – outcomes dependent on surgeon skill level

 Recovery

-• Patients stay in the hospital for an average of 5.4 daysc
+• Patients stay in the hospital for an average of 5.4 days3

 Surgical Procedure Type